 The Network provides a variety of services for members of the lesbian, gay, bisexual, and transgender (LGBT) community experiencing partner abuse.
 The organization also provides assistance and referrals to LGBT community members.
 The web site is in English and Spanish, is kept up-to-date, and has information helpful to the LGBT community.

-Hotline: 617-742-4911 (617-227-4911 for TTY) provides confidential emotional support, information, and safety planning for lesbian, gay, bisexual, queer and/or transgender (LGBQ/T) folks, as well as those in SM/kink and polyamorous communities who are being abused or have been abused by a partner.
-We also offer information and support to friends, family, or co-workers on the issue of domestic violence in LGBQ/T communities.
+- provides confidential emotional support, information, and safety planning for lesbian, gay, bisexual, queer and/or transgender (LGBQ/T) folks, as well as those in SM/kink and polyamorous communities who are being abused or have been abused by a partner.
+They also offer information and support to friends, family, or co-workers on the issue of domestic violence in LGBQ/T communities.
 All hotline staff are trained in domestic violence, peer counseling, crisis intervention, and safety planning.